UBALD1: Isoforms

 UBALD1 isoform 1 encodes the longest protein that consists of 177 amino acids.
 The protein sequence from isoform 2 is 85.9% identical to isoform 1.
 Isoform 2 contains an exclusion of 25 amino acids in exon 3 and lacks the PHA03247 domain.
 Isoform 3 greatly differs from isoform 1 and 2, being 35.6% identical to isoform 1.
 Isoform 3 contains 122 amino acids and an inclusion at exon 1, causing a frameshift of codons and earlier occurrence of its stop codon.
 Isoform 3 also lacks the PHA03247 domain.

-Properites and Domains
+Properties and domains

 The protein encoded by UBALD1 isoform 1 has a predicted isoelectric point of 6.13 and a molecular weight 19.0 kDa.
 UBALD1 composition is rich in alanine and proline, and contains multiple duplets/triplets of these residues.
 Proline residues and multiplets are highly conserved, specifically within the PHA03247 domain.
 The protein contains one domain, PHA03247, or large tegument protein UL36 domain.
 Tegument protein UL36 is the largest tegument protein found in herpes simplex virus 1, and contains deubiquitinating activity.